abhinashbhengra/markEight_EmojiHunt/README.md

 ![javascript](https://user-images.githubusercontent.com/49307371/210542345-7058920b-06cb-4daa-9878-6ec4935aead3.svg)

 ##### Description
 This app is made using ReactJs.
-Do you find hard to find the meaning of emojis like me?
+Do you find hard to know the meaning of emojis like me?
 Use 'Emoji Hunter' application and see this library with meaning.
 ##### Language/Framework Used :
  - **Vanilla JavaScript**
  - **ReactJS**